alexcomu/hadoop-mapreduce/README.md

 For example, after job **13_find_similar_movie_large.py** we can apply the script **14_starwars_sims.py** to find the hottest results!

     $ python 14_starwars_sims.py sims-1ml.txt > starwars_sims.txt

+# Programmatically Running Jobs

+To run programmatically a job is possible use the **MrJob Runners**, which permit to start the execution and read the output.
+If we imagine to call some MapReduce job from another software we'll use an istance of Runner that will run the job for us.
+We can see an example under folder
+**src/05-mrjob-runners/**.

+Our runner for the word_count job will looks like:

+    from wordcount import MRWordFrequency

+    mr_job = MRWordFrequency()
+    mr_job.stdin = open('utils/04_book.txt')

+    with mr_job.make_runner() as runner:
+            runner.run()
+            for line in runner.stream_output():
+                key, value = mr_job.parse_output_line(line)
+                print "Word: ", key, " Count: ", value

+The **stdin** is where actually mrjob will receive the input, in this case from a file on my pc.
+Then the runner will provide back the output through the **stream_output** function, which is a generator that returns a single HadoopStreaming output line, so we need to call **parse_output_line** to get back the emitted key and value.

+How to run:

+    $ python src/05-mrjob-runners/mrjob_runner.py

+## Return Json

+Thanks to our runner is possibile to evaluate the result and create a json / csv as result instead of a simple row.
+Check the example **mrjob_runner_ver2.py** to see how it's made!